tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 where `proposer_p(h,r)` is the proposer returned by the Proposer Selection Procedure at process `p`, at height `h` and round `r`.

 #### R2: Fairness
-Given a stable network (no validator set changes) with total voting power P and  a sequence S of K >= P rounds.
-In any sub-sequence of S with length P a validator v is elected as proposer with a frequency f proportional to its voting power VP(v) divided by P:
+In a network with total voting power P and a sequence S of K >= P elections.
+In any sub-sequence S of length P a validator v is elected as proposer with a frequency f proportional to its voting power VP(v) divided by P:

-    f(v) ~ VP(v) / P
+    f(v) = C * VP(v) / P
+where C is a tolerance factor for network instability with following values:
+- C == 1 in a stable network with no validator set changes
+- C >= 1/2 in a network that experiences a validator change

 ### Basic Algorithm

-This section includes an overview of the proposer selection algorithm.
+At its core, the proposer selection procedure uses a weighted round-robin algorithm.

 A model that gives a good intuition on how/ why the selection algorithm works and it is fair is that of a priority queue.
 The validators move ahead in this queue according to their voting power (the higher the voting power the faster a validator moves towards the head of the queue).
-At each round the following happens:
+When the algorithm runs the following happens:
 - all validators move "ahead" according to their powers: for each validator, increase the priority by the voting power
 - first in the queue becomes the proposer: select the validator with highest priority
-- move the proposer to the end of the queue: decrease the proposer's priority by the total voting power
+- move the proposer back in the queue: decrease the proposer's priority by the total voting power

 Notation:
 - vset - the validator set